 The Board is advised by the Information Technology Oversight Committee ("ITOC") to assist the Board in discharging its responsibility to ensure that material investments in the Company's technology projects and programs are aligned with its organisational strategy, achieve intended business outcomes, and are effectively managed in a way that mitigates risks.

-The ITOC comprises three (3) Non-Executive Directors with the majority of whom are independent.
+The ITOC comprises three (3) INEDs and one (1) NINED with the majority of whom are independent during the financial year end.
+The ITOC is chaired by an INED.

 Group Shariah Committee